Reezal Merican Naina Merican: Early and political career

+are the only Malay representatives in the PH-BN Unity Government elected from the mainland Seberang Perai part of Penang.

 Controversy

 On 29 August 2015, Reezal intimidated Malaysians participating in the Bersih 4 demonstrations abroad that the Foreign Ministry would gather their information for eventual legal action against them, without even citing which law the citizen abroad violated.

-Family
+Personal life

 After first wife Ismalina Ismail and second wife Sharifah Norhaslinda which once filed for divorce with Reezal but retracted.